Bikinis or One Piece Swimsuits? Analysing The Swimwear Market

 So, The Swimwear Market Looks…

-Data clearly showed that brands and retailers are gearing up for summer.
-They are well-prepared in terms of types, trends and stock numbers.
+Data clearly showed that brands and retailers are well-prepared in terms of types, trends and stock numbers.
 As summer is inching closer, only time will tell if the business strategies will pay off.
-For now, it seems that the swimwear market is ready to set sail.